shreshtapadala/SmartMaps/README.md

 - <b>Screenshot of results of Optimal Way to travel for Start location : Kukatpalli and End Location : LB Nagar </b> (Best Way Button)

 ![best_way](https://github.com/shreshtapadala/SmartMaps/assets/109150089/a179b62d-837a-4ec4-8a05-7daad52afc0a)
-Bike is recommended as the Optimal route.
+Bike is recommended as the Optimal route to reach destination.

 <br>
 <br>